-Decomposition of organic matter and root respiration lead to the emission of CO_2 from the soil, but since the soil cores were removed from the field and any existing fine roots were cut, the observed fluxes represent only soil respiration CO_2 efflux.
-Even though our major focus was on the emission of nitrogen gases, CO_2 emissions can also be useful as a proxy to identify the relative availability/production of substrate for the microbial processes responsible for N2O, NO and N2 losses.
+Decomposition of organic matter and root respiration lead to the emission of CO2 from the soil, but since the soil cores were removed from the field and any existing fine roots were cut, the observed fluxes represent only soil respiration CO_2 efflux.
+Even though our major focus was on the emission of nitrogen gases, CO_2 emissions can also be useful as a proxy to identify the relative availability/production of substrate for the microbial processes responsible for N_2O , NO and N_2 losses.

-Carbon dioxide emissions increased with rising temperature and high moisture levels (Table 2), and soil temperature was identified to have the highest relative importance, followed by soil moisture variations, in explaining the observed CO_2 emissions (Fig. 6).
-The strong temperature dependency of decomposition and associated CO_2 emissions, given a certain moisture level, is well known in the literature and was reported for many ecosystems (Raich and Schlesinger, 1992).
-In general, CO_2 emissions from tropical savanna in Northern Australia were found to increase through the seasons (dry, wet-dry transition, wet), but due to relatively minor seasonal variations in temperature, changes in soil moisture are considered to be the dominant control in these ecosystems (Grover et al., 2012).
-This was also reported for African savannas (Brümmer et al., 2009a) and the wet-dry tropics of the Amazon Basin (Davidson et al., 2000).
+- 5 Carbon dioxide emissions increased with rising temperature and high moisture levels (Table 2), and soil temperature was identified to have the highest relative importance, followed by soil moisture variations, in explaining the observed CO2 emissions (Fig. 6).
+The strong temperature dependency of decomposition and associated CO2 emissions, given a certain moisture level, is well known in the literature and was reported for many ecosystems (Raich - and Schlesinger, 1992).
+In general, CO2 emissions from tropical savanna in Northern Australia were found to increase through the seasons (dry, wet-dry transition, wet), but due to relatively minor seasonal variations in temperature, changes in soil moisture are considered to be the dominant control in these ecosystems (Grover et al., 2012).
+This was also reported for African savannas (Brümmer et al., 2009a) and the wet-dry tropics of the Amazon Basin (Davidage et al., 2000).
+Strang brook of generating (pulse) emissions reported for the Amazon Basin (Davidage et al., 2000). - (Davidson et al., 2000).
 Strong break-of-season (pulse) emissions ranging between 100-250 mg C m-2 h-1 were previously reported for natural savanna in Africa (Brümmer et al., 2009a) and are in-line with our observations.
-We found no significant differences in average CO_2 emissions between pasture cores and cores from the natural savanna site.
+We found no significant differences in average CO2 emissions between pasture cores and cores from the natural savanna site.